What is the need for a clock line in digital communication protocols?

-This was the question that was posted on a Facebook page.
+This was a question that was posted on a Facebook page.
 I was surprised to see no one had posted a response.
-Probably they felt that the question was below standard, lame, stupid or on the worst case they did NOT know it them self!
+Probably they felt that the question was below standard, lame, stupid or on the worst case they did NOT know it themselves!

 That thought was disturbing.
-This is a concept that everyone (well, not exactly everyone) should be aware of in not in detail but atleast the outline.
+This is a concept that everyone (well, not exactly everyone) should be aware of not in detail but at least the outline.
 If you already knew the answer read and find out if I am right.
 If you didn’t then here is your chance to know it.

 The clock line, constantly pulses the logic level high and low with a time duration “tb” in between each pulse denoted by pulse width in the image below.
 Most of the time “tb” is a constant and equal to one bit duration.
 Hence this line produces a pulsating wave form as shown below.
 The time period or the clock period is the time take for one complete cycle containing the high period and the low period.

 There are two types of communication systems that are possible.
 One is with a clock line and called synchronous and the other is without it and called asynchronous.
 There is not much difference between the two types of communication

 In the synchronous type, one of the devices indulging in the communication has to generate the clock pulse and source it to the other devices in the the bus.

 Typically the device that generated the clock is called the Master and it starts the conversation.
 The clock pulse sent out by the master is used by the slaves to determine the length of each bit in the coming data stream.